ilkkamtk/JavaScript-english/vuorovaikutteiset_ohjelmat.md

 Strings printed above such as `Howdy, partner!` are examples of string literals.
 A literal refers to a value that is written in the program code as it is, i.e. they are hard coded.
 String literals are always enclosed in quotation marks.
-In JavaScript it is a common practice to use single quotes.
+In JavaScript, it is a common practice to use single quotes.

 Examples of string literals:
 - `'Metropolia'`